socadk/design-practice-repository/activities/DPR-TacticDDD.md

 * [Strategic DDD](DPR-StrategicDDD.md) takes a broader view on the as-is and to-be design.
 * [Stepwise Service Design](SDPR-StepwiseServiceDesign.md) can identify API endpoints *candidates* in DDDs.
-* [Event Storming](https://ziobrando.blogspot.com/2013/11/introducing-event-storming.html) is a complementary technique that can help identify an initial set of Aggregates, Entities, Commands, Events and other design elements (to be refactored and refined in further tactic DDD).
+* [Event Storming](https://ziobrando.blogspot.com/2013/11/introducing-event-storming.html) is a complementary technique that can help identify an initial set of Aggregates, Entities, Commands, Events, and other design elements (to be refactored and refined in further tactic DDD).
 * The [DDD Whirlpool](https://domainlanguage.com/ddd/whirlpool/) by Eric Evans is frequently mentioned.
 * [Story Mapping](https://www.agilealliance.org/glossary/storymap/) <!-- by J. Patton --> and [Story Splitting](https://www.agilealliance.org/glossary/split/) may assist with DDD pattern identification (among other things).
-* [Context Mapper](https://contextmapper.org/) tutorials and guides, for instance on [rapid OOAD](https://contextmapper.org/docs/rapid-ooad/).
+* Context Mapper tutorials and guides, for instance on [Rapid OOAD](https://contextmapper.org/docs/rapid-ooad/).
 * [Domain Story Telling](https://domainstorytelling.org/).

-There is a GitHub organization called [ddd-crew](https://github.com/ddd-crew) that features many business analysis-level extensions to DDD practices, for instance a [Aggregate Design Canvas](https://github.com/ddd-crew/aggregate-design-canvas) template.
+There is a GitHub organization called ["DDD Crew"](https://github.com/ddd-crew) that features many business analysis-level extensions to DDD practices, for instance a [Aggregate Design Canvas](https://github.com/ddd-crew/aggregate-design-canvas) template.

 ### More Information

-* There is a free DDD reference providing pattern summaries ([PDF](http://domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf), [Word](http://domainlanguage.com/wp-content/uploads/2016/05/PatternSummariesUnderCreativeCommons.doc)) and a [DDD glossary](http://dddcommunity.org/resources/ddd_terms/) on the community website.
+* There is a free DDD reference providing pattern summaries ([PDF](http://domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf), [Word](http://domainlanguage.com/wp-content/uploads/2016/05/PatternSummariesUnderCreativeCommons.doc)) and a [DDD glossary](http://dddcommunity.org/resources/ddd_terms/) on the DDD community website.
-* Michael Ploed shares his presentation slides on [Slide Deck](https://speakerdeck.com/mploed) and also has a [DDD ebook](https://leanpub.com/ddd-by-example) on LeanPub (@Ploed:2019).
+* Michael Ploed shares his presentation slides on [Speaker Deck](https://speakerdeck.com/mploed) and also has a [DDD ebook](https://leanpub.com/ddd-by-example) on LeanPub (@Ploed:2019).
 * The DDD Europe organization has published the ["Domain-Driven Design: The First 15 Years"](https://leanpub.com/ddd_first_15_years/) on LeanPub, a collection of "old and new essays" by "prominent authors in the software design world".
 * The IBM Cloud Garage introduces tactic DDD [here](https://www.ibm.com/garage/method/practices/code/domain-driven-design).
 The connection to service API design is discussed in a [side bar of the pattern language Cloud Adoption Patterns](https://kgb1001001.github.io/cloudadoptionpatterns/Cloud-Native-Architecture/Sidebar-API-Entity.html).
-* Consult [this Web page](https://www.ifs.hsr.ch/index.php?id=15666&L=4) for additional pointers.
+* Consult [the IFS website](https://www.ifs.hsr.ch/index.php?id=15666&L=4) for additional pointers.

 ### Data Provenance